 To register Clarizen in Azure:

-- Log into Azure and open the Applications tab.
+- Log into your Azure account, and click Azure Active Directory.

-- Select your directory, and then select the Enterprise application from the left.
+- Select your directory, and then select App registrations, and New registration.

 - Add a Name and Redirect URI based on your location, and click Register.